PlaidCloud/website/content/en/docs/reference/using-api/api-concepts.md

    ...
    ```

-A given Kubernetes server will only preserve a historical record of changes for a
+A given PlaidCloud server will only preserve a historical record of changes for a
 limited time.
 Clusters using etcd 3 preserve changes in the last 5 minutes by default.
 When the requested **watch** operations fail because the historical version of that
 resource is not available, clients must handle the case by recognizing the status code
 `410 Gone`, clearing their local cache, performing a new **get** or **list** operation,
 and starting the **watch** from the `resourceVersion` that was returned.

-For subscribing to collections, Kubernetes client libraries typically offer some form
+For subscribing to collections, PlaidCloud client libraries typically offer some form
 of standard tool for this **list**-then-**watch** logic.
 (In the Go client library,
 this is called a `Reflector` and is located in the `k8s.io/client-go/cache` package.)

 ### Watch bookmarks

-To mitigate the impact of short history window, the Kubernetes API provides a watch
+To mitigate the impact of short history window, the PlaidCloud API provides a watch
 event named `BOOKMARK`.
 It is a special kind of event to mark that all changes up
 to a given `resourceVersion` the client is requesting have already been sent.
 The
 document representing the `BOOKMARK` event is of the type requested by the request,